chrisdel101/chris-del-portfolio/work.md

                 Place Puppy (2018-2023)
             </div>
             <div>
-                About: Calling the endpoint returned a puppy image for use as a placeholder.
-The app ran for 5 years is now offline.
+                About: Call an endpoint, get a puppy.
+Images were used as placeholders in development,or wherever.
             </div>
             <div>
                 Code: <a href="https://github.com/chrisdel101/place-puppy   ">Link</a>